isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 #### **A Place for Food, Too**

+Other than being a place for entertainment and recreation, as well as books and learning, Bras Basah was also known...

 **The "Rendezvous" Shophouses**

 Constructed during the early 1900s, these shophouses were located at the corner of Bras Basah Road and Prinsep Street.
 They were once occupied by a string of businesses that included a hotel, photography studios, bookshops and coffeshops.
 The most famous of them was Rendezvous (also known as Hock Lock Kee) Nasi Padang Restaurant.